Compare

 |---|---|---|

-| Shared inbox / collaborative threads | Yes — agent inbox with internal notes | Yes — best-in-class collaborative inbox UX source |
+| Shared inbox / collaborative threads | Yes, agent inbox with internal notes (embeddable widget + email, not full multi-channel breadth) | Yes, a category-leading multi-channel collaborative inbox UX source |

-| AI support bot / automated resolutions | Yes — three-layer governance, bundled on every paid tier | Yes — Autopilot, $0.89/resolution add-on on Professional/Enterprise source |
+| AI support bot / automated resolutions | Yes, three-layer governance, bundled on every paid tier | Yes, Autopilot usage-priced add-on source |

-| AI Copilot for human agents | Yes — bundled (same AI layer) | Yes — separate add-on on lower tiers; included in Enterprise/Premier source |
+| AI copilot for human agents | Yes, bundled (same AI layer) | Yes, +$20/seat add-on on Starter/Professional; included in Enterprise source |

-| AI quality coaching / Smart QA | Basic analytics included; deeper QA on roadmap | Smart QA add-on at +$20/seat source |
+| AI quality coaching / Smart QA | Basic analytics included; deeper QA on roadmap | Smart QA add-on at +$20/seat; included in Enterprise source |

-| CRM (accounts, opportunities, lifecycle events) | Yes — native, same object graph as support | No — Front integrates with HubSpot, Salesforce, Pipedrive for CRM source |
+| CRM (accounts, opportunities, lifecycle events) | Yes, native, same object graph as support | No, Front integrates with HubSpot, Salesforce, Pipedrive for CRM source |

-| Automation flows | Yes — chat-designed with Fix-and-Re-test | Yes — rules-based automation on Growth and up source |
+| Automation flows | Yes, chat-designed with Fix-and-Re-test | Yes, rules-based automation on Professional and up source |

-| Help center hosting | Yes — one bot can connect to multiple help centers | Front does not host a public help center as a first-party product; Front AI ingests Notion (private knowledge), Google Drive (Google Docs), and Microsoft SharePoint (Word docs) as managed knowledge sources, added February 2026. source |
+| Help center hosting | Yes, one bot can connect to multiple help centers | Front does not host a public help center as a first-party product; Front AI ingests Notion, Google Drive (Google Docs), and Microsoft SharePoint (Word docs) as managed knowledge sources, added February 2026. source |

 | Bot knowledge sources | URL crawls + pasted text/markdown + JSON Schema + OpenAPI specs + multiple help centers, combined per bot | Notion, Google Drive (Google Docs), SharePoint (Word/Doc files), per Front AI's knowledge source integrations. source |

-| Mini-apps / custom UI seeded from onboarding | Yes — seeded from the user's described business on day one | No equivalent — custom integrations via Front App Store and API source |
+| Mini-apps / custom UI seeded from onboarding | Yes, seeded from the user's described business on day one | No equivalent, custom integrations via Front App Store and API source |

-| API / webhooks | Yes — Scale tier ($399/mo) | Yes — Front API documented and available; per-plan rate-limit matrix is not published on a single canonical page. source |
+| API / webhooks | Yes, Scale tier ($399/mo) | Yes, Front API documented and available; per-plan rate-limit matrix is not published on a single canonical page. source |

-| AI-native onboarding / configuration | Yes — onboarding interview synthesizes a context brief injected into every in-product Claude call | No equivalent — Autopilot is an add-on on top of a traditional Front setup flow |
+| AI-native onboarding / configuration | Yes, onboarding interview synthesizes a context brief injected into every in-product Claude call | No equivalent, AI features are add-ons on top of a traditional Front setup flow |

-| Native MCP server (external clients can point at your workspace) | Yes — live as of 2026-04-26.
-57 tools across the unified support + CRM + automation + analytics graph, hosted at hydra-mcp.vercel.app, tenant-scoped via API keys. | No first-party native MCP server as of 2026-05-06. source, source, source Front exposes a REST API for custom integrations. |
+| Native MCP server (external clients can point at your workspace) | Yes, live as of 2026-04-26.
+57 tools across the unified support + CRM + automation + analytics graph, hosted at hydra-mcp.vercel.app, tenant-scoped via API keys. | No first-party native MCP server as of 2026-06-17; only community-built servers exist (e.g. zqushair/Frontapp-MCP). source, source Front exposes a REST API for custom integrations. |

-| Bundled vs separate purchases | Bundled (bot + inbox + CRM + flows + mini-apps + analytics in one tier) | Separate — Growth/Scale base + Autopilot per resolution + Smart QA per seat + Copilot add-on + a separate CRM are each line items source |
+| Bundled vs separate purchases | Bundled (bot + inbox + CRM + flows + mini-apps + AI SDR + analytics in one tier) | Separate, Professional base + Autopilot per resolution + Smart QA per seat + Copilot per seat + a separate CRM are each line items source |

-| Time-to-first-value | Onboarding interview → working workspace (bot, flows, mini-apps, reports) seeded immediately | Standard setup + integration configuration + Autopilot tuning.
+| Time-to-first-value | Onboarding interview to working workspace (bot, flows, mini-apps, reports) seeded immediately | Standard setup + integration configuration + AI add-on tuning.
 G2 reviewers describe initial setup as "simple and ergonomic" once the shared inbox is configured, though Front itself has acknowledged room to improve onboarding guidance for new users. source |

-| Inbound email ingestion | Yes — reply.hydra-help.com via Cloudflare Email Routing → Worker → Hydra inbox |
+| Inbound email ingestion | Yes, reply.hydra-help.com via Cloudflare Email Routing to Worker to Hydra inbox |

-Yes — email is Front's primary channel source |
+Yes, email is Front's primary channel source |

 | Customer base / scale signals | Solo-founder pre-launch; design partners onboarding | 9,000+ customers including Uber Freight, Navan, Stripe source |